 If the flight alone is more than your savings, or you can't swing staying in the same place as your friends, and have no luck in getting anyone to bite on sharing a room, you may have to just accept your fate.
 Make your poor bed and lay in it.

 Sometimes, aforementioned overly generous souls may hear of your misfortune, and offer themselves up as your Victorian benefactor.
 But remember, Great Expectations, Great Complications.
 Allowing other people to pay for you is a pretty wordy contract to enter into.
 Even if it may seem no strings attached, before accepting, or denying, you'd best ask yourself where the line is.
 When them picking up one or two coffees turned into you being a 'Kept Companion.'

 Obviously, not to be the case in every scenario - still, it's a valid thought to keep in mind.
 After all, why would your friend pay for you?
 Is your company that invaluable?
 Do they feel badly for you?
 Are they looking for someone to keep on call?
 Is there some sort of Rumpelstiltskin clause that will cost you your first born child?
 Is this a Rich White Girl's Burden kind of thing?

 If you're not entirely sold on the answer, or too overwhelmed by the question, it may prove too complicated and chancy a deal to enter.

-Unlike that front row seat to see Beyonce, or that helicopter ride back from the Hamptons, or that permanent ticket as professional Plus One come gala season, accepting an all-inclusive international voyage is likely too much for your friendship to handle long term.
+Unlike that front row seat to see Beyonce, or that helicopter ride back from the Hamptons, or that permanent ticket as professional Plus One come gala season, accepting an all-inclusive, expenses paid international voyage is likely too much for your friendship to handle long term.